-Friends of the Arboretum (FOA) is proud to sponsor the third annual “Grass-To-Garden” initiative!
+Friends of the Arboretum (FOA) is proud to sponsor our forth annual “Grass to Gardens” initiative!
 As an organization, FOA’s mission is to build positive relationships between people and the land through the support of the UW–Madison Arboretum.
-We are excited to continue our mission with this initiative, by donating three rain garden kits to community members in 2024.
-This page provides information on the Grass-To-Garden program, what the rain garden contains, who can/should apply, and what to expect if you are selected.
+We are excited to continue our mission with this initiative, by donating three rain garden kits to community members in 2025.

 What is a rain garden?